2012 Alps killings: Police investigation

-The investigation is being carried out by the section de recherches des Savoie (Criminal Investigation Department) of the National Gendarmerie, based in Chambéry, together with the Institut de recherche criminelle de la gendarmerie nationale of the National Gendarmerie, located near Paris.
+The investigation has been carried out by the section de recherches des Savoie (Criminal Investigation Department) of the National Gendarmerie, based in Chambéry, together with the Institut de recherche criminelle de la gendarmerie nationale of the National Gendarmerie, located near Paris.
 On 10 September, the Royal Logistic Corps bomb disposal unit were called to the home of al-Hilli in Claygate, Surrey after concerns were raised about items discovered during the police search, although the items under investigation were later described as "non-hazardous".
 The search did yield a Taser, an item that is illegal to possess in the UK.

 In September 2012, in order to speed up the investigation, France and Britain agreed to create a joint Franco-British investigation team under Eurojust, which is rarely used in the UK.

 A 54-year-old man was arrested on 24 June 2013 in Surrey in connection with the murders.
 Although unconfirmed by the police, some reports named the suspect as Zaid al-Hilli, the brother of Saad al-Hilli.

 On 21 October 2013, BBC Panorama reported that a grey BMW X5 right hand drive 4×4 car was at the crime scene at the time of the murders, the driver of which may be a possible accomplice to the crime along with a motorcycle rider also spotted nearby.
 The motorcycle rider has been reported as having a goatee beard and an unusual helmet by French investigators.

 Panorama also found that Zaid al-Hilli had tried to create a false will for his father and to withdraw £2m from his father's bank account at Crédit Agricole Geneva in Switzerland.
 Zaid al-Hilli claimed he was not guilty of the shootings and offered to take a lie detector test.
 In January 2014, it was announced that there was insufficient evidence to bring a charge against Zaid al-Hilli and his bail was lifted.

 Al-Hilli leads

-Police investigating the shootings are following several leads relating to the activities of Saad al-Hilli.
+Police investigating the shootings have followed several leads relating to the activities of Saad al-Hilli.
 They have stated that he could have been targeted over a contract he was working on for EADS.

-Connections to al-Hilli's previous work at the Rutherford Appleton Laboratory are also being investigated.
-There are considerations as to whether there was a family financial feud that may have led to a contract killing.
+Connections to al-Hilli's previous work at the Rutherford Appleton Laboratory had also been investigated.
+There were considerations as to whether there was a family financial feud that may have led to a contract killing.

 In October 2012, Swiss prosecutors stated al-Hilli had visited a bank in Geneva shortly before he was murdered.
 A leaked report revealed that Saad al-Hilli may have had access to bank accounts belonging to Saddam Hussein.